Least Common Multiple Of 3 And 8

 Understanding and applying the least common multiple can be straightforward with the right strategies.
 Here are some practical tips and expert advice to help you master LCM:

 3. Listing Multiples: For smaller numbers, listing multiples can be a quick way to find the LCM.
 Write out the multiples of each number until you find a common multiple.
-For example, the multiples of 3 are 3, 6, 9, 12, 15, 18, 21, 24, ... and the multiples of 8 are 8, 16, 24, 32, ....
+To give you an idea, the multiples of 3 are 3, 6, 9, 12, 15, 18, 21, 24, ... and the multiples of 8 are 8, 16, 24, 32, ....
 The first common multiple you encounter is the LCM.
 While this method is simple, it can become cumbersome for larger numbers, so it’s best suited for smaller sets of numbers.

 FAQ